A Principled Approach to Bayesian Transfer Learning: Introduction

-\citet{van2018including} and \citet{gravestock2019power} have compared the power prior, commensurate prior and MAPA in small simulation studies.
-Both of these works comment on which Bayesian transfer learning method performs best under their simulation studies.
-However, they provide no means for determining which, if any, Bayesian transfer learning method applies to other problems or, in general.

-One option that we consider for determining the most appropriate method for the problem at hand is the use of posterior predictive checks.
-Care must be taken with such checks as Bayesian transfer learning methods incorporate the source dataset, making them robust to overfitting on a posterior predictive distribution learned using only the target dataset.
-Our simulation studies shows that posterior predictive checks such as the \textit{computed log pointwise predictive density} \citep[CLPPD,][]{gelman2014understanding} can overly favour incorporating no source data when a Bayesian transfer approach produces a more accurate posterior.
-Fortunately, \textit{leave-one-out cross-validation} \citep[LOO,][]{hastie2009elements} completely excludes a single target data point from the posterior predictive distribution.
-Therefore, LOO avoids overfitting to the target data.
+Despite the potential of Bayesian transfer learning, there are currently no principled approaches to compare the performance of different methods. \citet{van2018including} and \citet{gravestock2019power} compare Bayesian transfer learning methods on simulated data where true parameter values are known, which are not available in real studies.
+For real case studies, they compare posterior summaries but do not provide a means to formally determine the best performing method.

 In this work, we present three main contributions.
-Firstly, we propose the use of posterior predictive checks to evaluate the performance of Bayesian transfer learning methods.
-Specifically, we compare the CLPPD and LOO on a Weibull cure model and regression problems.
-We demonstrate the use of such posterior predictive checks for the evaluation of Bayesian transfer learning methods with two comprehensive simulation studies.
-Secondly, we apply our evaluation framework to provide a comprehensive comparison of power prior methods and provide insight into the relative performance of various power prior methods under different simulation scenarios.
-Thirdly, we propose a new computational framework called \emph{transfer sequential Monte Carlo} (TSMC) that provides a computationally efficient way to select the transfer parameter in power prior methods while also removing the requirement for conjugate priors.
+Firstly, we propose the use of posterior predictive checks on the target data to evaluate the performance of Bayesian transfer learning methods in real data settings where we do not have access to the true parameter values.
+We find that \textit{leave-one-out cross-validation} \citep[LOO-CV,][]{hastie2009elements} applied on the target data to be a suitable criterion for comparing methods since it reveals a similar ranking of the methods that is produced when the true parameter values are known.
+Secondly, we apply our evaluation framework to provide insight into the relative performance of various power prior methods under different simulation scenarios.
+Although we only consider power prior methods in this paper, the criterion that we suggest can easily be applied to other Bayesian transfer learning methods.
+Thirdly, we propose a new computational framework called \emph{transfer sequential Monte Carlo} (TSMC) that provides a computationally efficient and automated way for simultaneously implementing the FPP and NPP, and overcomes the intractable normalising constant issue of the latter approach.
+We demonstrate the utility of our methods on two comprehensive simulation studies, a regression problem, and a survival analysis.